iamshadmirza/BlogsByShad/blogs/class-vs-functions/class-vs-functions.md

 ## Which one is better?
-The choice is totally yours although I'm going to suggest what I think.
+The choice is totally yours though I'm going to suggest what I think.
 If something is making your system complex, it's probably not good.
 Complexity?
 > "Complexity is anything that makes software hard to understand or to modify." — John Outerhout